Deniliquin and Moama Railway Company: Performance

 In the first six months, the line carried 15,000 passengers, 19,999 tons of freight, 275,302 sheep, and 19,937 bales of wool.
 Gross revenue was £13,308.
 In 1878, for the fifth half yearly review Charles Lilley, the Traffic Manager, reported 30,843 operational miles, 15,451 passengers, 12,021 tons of freight, 234,000 sheep, 8,520 cattle, and 21,000 bales of wool.

 The half-year dividend to shareholders was 7.5% (7 shillings and 6 pence per share on 25,000 shares of £5 each).
 In 1885 and In 1887 at the 26th half-year review, the dividend was 8%.
 At the next half-year review, the dividend was 10%.
 In 1892 (35th meeting) the dividend was 7%, which the Directors considered 'satisfactory taking into account the general depression all over the colonies'.
 At the 39th meeting in 1894, the dividend was 5%.
 The chairman noted that 'the shareholders had actually received in dividends more than twice as much as they had paid into the company in the first place'.
 The same dividend was paid in 1896.

-In 1899 the dividend fell to 4% which the Chairman attributed to the 'continuous droughts A year later the situation was no better.
-The board recommended that 'having regard to the probable continuance of the present severe drought, they do not deem it advisable to recommend the payment of a dividend, although the earnings show a profit of three per cent, on the year'.
-In 1901 the dividend was 4% but the chairman warned 'the drought was still persistently sticking to this part of the country, and shareholders could hardly expect a better dividend until we had good rains and consequently good seasons, when there would be plenty of produce to carry, and an all round improvement in business.
+In 1899, the dividend fell to 4%, which the Chairman attributed to the "continuous droughts".
+A year later, the situation was no better.
+The board recommended that "having regard to the probable continuance of the present severe drought, they do not deem it advisable to recommend the payment of a dividend, although the earnings show a profit of three per cent, on the year".

+In 1901, the dividend was 4% but the chairman warned that "the drought was still persistently sticking to this part of the country, and shareholders could hardly expect a better dividend until we had good rains and consequently good seasons, when there would be plenty of produce to carry, and an all round improvement in business".
 The same dividend was paid and the same caution repeated in 1903.
-In 1905 the dividend was 2.5%.
-The chairman noted that 'as the lambing has been good, and there is abundance of grass and water all over the district, better returns may be looked for.
+In 1905, the dividend was 2.5%.
+The chairman noted that "as the lambing has been good, and there is abundance of grass and water all over the district, better returns may be looked for".